-‘DWTS’ Pro Peta Murgatroyd Shows Off Her Beautiful Bronze Body In New IG Snap
+'DWTS' Pro Peta Murgatroyd Shows Off Her Beautiful Bronze Body In New IG Snap

-Dancing with the Stars professional dancer Peta Murgatroyd showed off her beautiful bronzed body in a new snap posted to Instagram.
+Dancing with the Stars pro Peta Murgatroyd showed off her beautiful bronzed body in a new snap posted to Instagram.

 The gorgeous 34-year-old appeared flawless as she lay atop a layer of sand to promote a bronzer from her brand, Peta Jane.